ok-nick/opensource.contentauth.org/docs/manifest/reading/legacy.md

 ## Legacy ingredients

-Existing manifests may contain any of these three kinds of ingredients:
+Old manifests may contain these kinds of deprecated ingredient data:
-- V1, with label `c2pa.ingredient` (deprecated).
+- V1 ingredients, with label `c2pa.ingredient`.
-- V2, with label `c2pa.ingredient.v2` (deprecated).
+- V2 ingredients, with label `c2pa.ingredient.v2`.

-- V3, with label `c2pa.ingredient.v3`, which addresses the issue of validating ingredients after redaction.
+<a name="question"></a>

 <div class="review-comment">
 What should we say about reading v1 and v2 ingredients?